-Curious to know what it’s like living in Melbourne?
-The city has built a reputation for multiculturalism, world-class dining experiences, a thriving arts scene, shopping, delicious coffee and sport.
-(Lots of sport!)
+Want to know what it’s like living in Melbourne?
+The city has a reputation for multiculturalism, world-class dining experiences, a thriving arts scene, shopping, delicious coffee and lots of sport!

 Summer can see temperatures soar up to the high 30s (degrees Celsius), while the winters can get cold enough to ensure jackets and scarves are regular fashion accessories.